 Sensory analysis specific to wine production with a focus on the effect of appearance on taste perception, as well as olfactory and taste transduction mechanisms.
 The class will focus on specific wine varietals, use of oak in winemaking, secondary fermentation, characteristics and individual wine component threshold identification.
 The purpose of the course is to help students to train their palates to make informed decision making during wine production.
-Prerequisite: EV 107.
+Prerequisite: Grade of C or higher in EV 107.
 Recommended: EV 203.

-EV 193 Winery Operations Management
+EV 193 Winery Operations Management 3 Credits

 A multi-dimensional course on winery management and operations.
 Course includes, but not limited to, annual planning and budgets, labor relations, supervision and leadership, workplace health and safety issues, supply and product control, and best management practices for energy use.
 Disposal of liquid and solid winery waste will also be covered, as well as storage and distribution systems.
-Prerequisite: EV 107 Intro to Viticulture and Enology and successful completion of AMATH 105 or higher.
+Prerequisite: Grade of C or higher in EV 107 and AMATH 105 or higher.